 There are a few other brokers that offer similar services to Coinbase.
 But which is the cheapest Bitcoin exchange?

 CEX is a broker exchange based in London.
-It offers services in 99% of the countries in the world (I can’t name them all, can you?) and 24 states of the USA (it doesn’t operate in New York).
+It offers services in 99% of the countries in the world, and 24 states of the US (it doesn’t operate in New York).

 CEX charges 7% to buy Bitcoin using a credit or debit card.
 CEX charges lower fees if you deposit money into your account before you buy.